pimcore/data-hub/doc/10_GraphQL/04_Query/15_Add_Custom_Query_Datatype.md

 - provide a resolver implementation (optional)

-To add a tyoe definition, add a section similar to this one to your `services.yml` file.
+To add a type definition, add a section similar to this one to your `services.yml` file.

 ```
     pimcore.datahub.graphql.dataobjectquerytypegenerator_datatype_mycustomdatatype: